Types of Tokens

 Instrument Identifier Tokens

 Instrument identifier tokens represent tokenized payment account numbers.
-This includes primary account number (PAN) for card payments, or U.S. or Canadian bank account number and routing number for an ACH bank account.
-An instrument identifier token can exist independently or it can be associated with a payment instrument.
+Tokenized payment account information includes a primary account number (PAN) for card payments, or a US or Canadian bank account number and routing number for an ACH bank account.
+An instrument identifier token can exist independently, or it can be associated with a payment instrument.

 An instrument identifier token can also contain an associated network token.

-Instrument identifier tokens are associated with in these features:
+Instrument identifier tokens are associated with these features:

 Card Art